 Sometimes we have some instructional posts that rely on the unique diagnoses to make learning about the ICD-10 code sets more fun.

 I don't believe those attempts to make learning fun are ammunition for anti-ICD-10 forces.
 Opponents are finding diagnoses to ridicule all on their own.
 (They probably didn't do much more research beyond reading an old Wall Street Journal.)

-My advice to Kristi Swanson is to lighten up.
+My advice to Kristi Stanton is to lighten up.
 Or keep looking for fun ways to teach healthcare professionals about ICD-10 coding.

 CMS-1500 Claim Form Updates: Medicare to Accept Revised Form Starting January 2014

 The CMS-1500 Claim Form has been recently revised with changes including those to more adequately support the use of the ICD-10 diagnosis code set.
 The revised CMS-1500 form (version 02/12) will replace version 08/05.
 The revised form will give providers the ability to indicate whether they are using ICD-9 or ICD-10 diagnosis codes, which is important as the October 1, 2014, transition approaches.
 ICD-9 codes must be used for services provided before October 1, 2014, while ICD-10 codes should be used for services provided on or after October 1, 2014.
 The revised form also allows for additional diagnosis codes, expanding from 4 possible codes to 12.

 Only providers who qualify for exemptions from electronic submission may submit the CMS-1500 Claim Form to Medicare.
 For those providers who use service vendors, CMS encourages them to check with their service vendors to determine when they will switch to the new form.

 Medicare will begin accepting the revised form on January 6, 2014.
 Starting April 1, 2014, Medicare will accept only the revised version of the form.